Veediya Bandara: Marriage

-Despite of his noble birth and unparalleled skills at arms, King Bhuvanekabahu did not approve the union of Veediya Bandara and his daughter.
+Despite his noble birth and unparalleled skills at arms, King Bhuvanekabahu did not approve the union of Veediya Bandara and his daughter.
 Instead, he preferred another prince, Jayo Bandara, to take the hand of his daughter.
 Jayo Bandara was also a chivalrous youth of noble birth, whom the king regarded as the son he never had.
 Outraged by the notion of losing his love, Veediya Bandara went on to challenge Jayo Bandara to a dual for her hand.
 Although an accomplished fighter himself, Jayo Bandara was no match for the brute strength and the skill of Veediya Bandara.
 The duel ended up in the defeat and death of Jayo Bandara and it wasn't long before Veediya Bandara realising the enormity of his actions fled Kotte.
 Without both the princes the royal army was leaderless and with the threat of his brother Mayadunne looming, King Bhuvanekabahu had no option but to pardon Veediya Bandara, appoint him as the leader of the army and wed him to his daughter.

 Even though their marriage produced a son named Dharmapala in 1541, it did not prove to be a long lasting one.
 While Veediya Bandara was away crushing a rebellion, a rumor was spread involving Samudra Deviya and a Portuguese officer at the royal court.
 While several sources suggest that there was little substance to the rumor, the complete truth remains unknown.
 The truth of the matter, however, did not concern Veediya Bandara.
 His was an honour of unbendable kind as he deemed the damage done was beyond repair.
 He took his wife to a walk on the banks of Diyawanna lake and in a moment of madness, confessed his intentions to take her life for her alleged crime.
 According to legend he wept at the water's edge, as the lifeless body of his loving wife, one of the renowned beauties of her time, was floating on the lake.